Gender Pay Gap Report

 While flexible working is not reflected in the Government required statistics, it is a key initiative for NGE.
 We need to continue to monitor this initiative to ensure it achieves the required outcome.

-That said, we can agree that NGE Senior Management cannot be complacent and we need to continually review NGE???s position.
-Senior Management remain committed to continue to review all aspects of NGE???s employment package and practices to encourage diversity and address any gender pay issues that are within our control.
+That said, we can agree that NGE Senior Management cannot be complacent and we need to continually review NGE's position.
+Senior Management remain committed to continue to review all aspects of NGE's employment package and practices to encourage diversity and address any gender pay issues that are within our control.

 Conclusion

-While we welcome the gender pay differential reporting, we do believe that it does not tell the full story in terms of NGE???s approach and intentions.
+While we welcome the gender pay differential reporting, we do believe that it does not tell the full story in terms of NGE's approach and intentions.